Our Sustainability Goals

-We at MEGA JATI ACADEMY is fully aware and in line with the UNESCO-UNIVOC’s aspiration towards sustainable goal as part of our target whilst delivering our corporate obligations as mentioned below:
+We at MEGA JATI ACADEMY is fully aware and in line with the UNESCO-UNIVOC’s aspiration towards sustainable goal as part of our commitment and target whilst delivering our corporate obligations as mentioned below:

 The Sustainable Development Goals (SDGs) were formally accepted by the United Nations in September 2015 as a global framework for achieving an integrated sustainable development model for 2030 among Member States.
 Several of the SDG targets can be achieved through quality education (SDG 4), gender equality (SDG 5), industry, innovation and infrastructure (SDG 9) and partnerships for the goal (SDG 17)